Be sure to read the updates at the bottom.

 Here are a couple of simple examples.
 If you’ve ever had the experience of stepping into a batter’s box and hitting a home run, what were you thinking about just before and during that experience?
 You were probably picturing yourself hitting the baseball out of the park, were you not?

-If you’ve ever had the experience of giving a speech that got a standing ovation, what thoughts were you having just prior and during it?
+If you’ve ever had the experience of giving a speech that got a standing ovation, what thoughts were you having just prior to and during it?
 You were most likely picturing yourself giving a great speech and walking off the stage triumphantly.
-The standing ovation was just icing on the cake.
+The standing ovation was just the icing on the cake.

 It may be useful to talk through a painful event in your past with a family member, close friend, or a pay-per-session professional acquaintance (partly kidding – psychotherapist) if neither of the first two are viable options.
 But by no means should this practice be viewed as the solution to your problems.
 Because it isn’t and never will be.
 It should be an event and NOT an ongoing process.